 Household goods and clothing items that aren’t in at least good, used condition require an appraisal as well as completion of Section B if you claim more than $500 for them.

-If you’re personally given something as a donation, such as food or money, it might be subject to the federal gift tax.
-However, you won’t have to pay taxes because the tax is assessed on the donor, not the recipient of the gift.
-Gifts made to political organizations and qualifying organizations are exempt from this rule.
+If you receive a donation, it might be subject to the federal gift tax, but you won't have to pay that tax.
+The donor pays the gift tax, not the recipient of the gift.
+Keep in mind that gifts to political organizations and qualifying organizations are exempt from this rule.